ApeBro/hashmap/README.md

 * **hashmap.py** - contains the class of hashmap with required functions.
 * **hashmapTests.py** - contains 14 test cases for testing the hashmap functions.

-## Run the tests:
+## Run the tests
 To run the tests, Python 3 is required to be installed.
-Run the following command for testing:
-`$ python hashmapTests.py`
+Run the following command for testing `$ python hashmapTests.py`
-Sample Output:
+Sample Output
 ..............
 ----------------------------------------------------------------------
 Ran 14 tests in 0.002s